 PRSA is the leading professional organization serving the communications community through a network of more than 400 professional and student chapters in the United States and around the world.
 The Anvil Awards represent the highest standard of performance in the public relations profession.

-The post Newhouse Public Relations Programs Earn Top National Honors from PRSA appeared first on Syracuse University Today.
+The post Newhouse Public Relations Programs Earn Top National Honors From PRSA appeared first on Syracuse University Today.

 ]]>